-Choose 1 of the following 6 options:
+Choose 1 of the following 7 options:

-- 1) 2 years (4 semesters) of high school foreign language (same language) with a 'B' average for all coursework (Must appear and be verified on high school transcript) - 2) One 5-hour Elementary-level college foreign language course with a grade of 'C' or better (Credit must appear on a college transcript) - 3) One 3-hour 2nd Level Elementary college foreign language course with a grade of 'C' or better (i.e. Elem.
+- 2 years (4 semesters) of high school foreign language (same language) with a 'B' average for all coursework (Must appear and be verified on high school transcript NOTE: ALL candidates are REQUIRED to submit a copy of high school transcript to the Office of Educator Preparation - 2) One 5-hour Elementary-level college foreign language course with a grade of 'C' or better (Credit must appear on a college transcript) - 3) One 3-hour 2nd Level Elementary college foreign language course with a grade of 'C' or better (i.e., Elem.
 Spanish II, Elem.
-French II, etc.) with a grade of 'C' or better (Credit must appear on a college transcript) - 4) CLEP credit-Pass the CLEP test in a foreign language to demonstrate competency. - 5) Foreign Language Proficiency Test (ACTGL-OPI/Oral Proficiency Interview-must achieve novice-high level on test) - 6) One 3-hour (minimum) college course in American Sign Language (Credit must appear on a college transcript) with a grade of 'C' or better
+French II, etc.) with a grade of 'C' or better (Credit must appear on a college transcript) - 4) CLEP credit-Pass the CLEP test in a foreign language to demonstrate competency. - 5) Foreign Language Proficiency Test (ACTGL-OPI/Oral Proficiency Interview-must achieve novice high level on test) NOTE: Test must be administered by ACTFL certified examiner - 6) One 3-hour (minimum) college course in American Sign Language (Credit must appear on a college transcript) with a grade of 'C' or better